Halfdan Ragnarsson: Biography

 Halfdan's rule of Dublin was not secure, and he was deposed while away in York.
 He returned to Ireland in 877 to try to recapture the city, but he was met with an army of "Fair Heathens" – a contentious term usually considered to mean the Viking population who had been in Ireland the longest, as opposed to the newly arrived "Dark Heathens", of whom Halfdan was one.
 The forces met at the Battle of Strangford Lough, where Halfdan was slain.
 Those of Halfdan's men who survived the battle returned to Northumbria via Scotland, fighting a battle along the way in which Constantine I, King of the Picts was killed.
 The Vikings of Northumbria remained kingless until 883, when Guthred was made king there.

 Historicity

-Halfdan and his supposed brothers are, individually, considered historical figures, although there is no contemporary mention of them being related, and opinion regarding his supposed father is divided.
+Halfdan and his supposed brothers are, individually, considered historical figures but it is debated whether they were all related.

+Contemporarily, Halfdan and Ivar are named as brothers by Asser and the Anglo Saxon Chronicle when their other unnamed sibling - later identified as Ubba by Anglo Norman chronicler Geoffrey Gaimar - was killed at the Battle of Cynwit.

+Halfdan is also thought to be the same as the Danish king mentioned in the Annals of Fulda in 873 ruling along with his brother Sigfred - most likely Sigurd Snake in the Eye.
+Opinion regarding his supposed father is divided.
 According to Hilda Ellis Davidson, writing in 1979, "certain scholars in recent years have come to accept at least part of Ragnar's story as based on historical fact".
 Katherine Holman, on the other hand, concludes that "although his sons are historical figures, there is no evidence that Ragnar himself ever lived, and he seems to be an amalgam of several different historical figures and pure literary invention."